Meet the Top 101 in Crypto

 Is BUIDL Safe?

-The custody of the tokens is handled by leading institutional providers such as Anchorage, BitGo, Coinbase, and Fireblocks.
-Additionally, BUIDL operates on public blockchains like Ethereum, Solana, and Polygon, allowing for real-time transparency into token supply and transactions.
+Custody is provided by leading institutional partners such as Anchorage, BitGo, Coinbase, and Fireblocks, while transactions and balances remain transparent on public blockchains like Ethereum, Solana, and Polygon.

 Conclusion